Construction Business Loans

 • Project scope and timeline.
 Include material, labor, permitting, and subcontractor costs for the full duration of the job.

 • Equipment needs.
-List out purchases or leases for machinery and tools needed to complete the work.
+List the purchases or leases for machinery and tools needed to complete the work.

 • Operating expenses.
 Account for payroll, insurance, rent, and general overhead during the project period.